 1. What is the Elder Street Park & Ride Pilot Program?

 a.
 In an effort to offer citizens with more options to get to and from downtown, the City of Boise has partnered with CCDC, Valley Regional Transit Center and Boise State University to offer a free shuttle service that will run from the Elder Street Park & Ride into downtown.
-The pilot program will run from the end of May through August.

 2. How does it work?